LilianGong/NotesforIT/intro to IT.md

 mkpart primary ext4 1MiB 5 GiB *make a partition named as primary with ext4 file system, starting at 1 MiB and ending at 5 GiB* <br>

+mkfs  -t ext4 /*format the partition with the file system using mkfs*